Advice & Support

 Young men are considered particularly vulnerable when it comes to continence issues as the stigma and reluctance to seek support can lead to social isolation and mental health issues.

-Society has a misconception that continence issues only affect young children, middle-aged women and the elderly, so the idea that a young male could have leakage seems highly improbable.
+Society has a misconception that continence issues only affect young children, middle-aged women and the elderly.
 However, it does happen, and this is just one of many myths surrounding male incontinence.

 Why does it happen?